DevExpress/devextreme-documentation/concepts/05 Widgets/TabPanel/15 Control the Behavior.md

 ---

-To specify whether or not to animate switching between views, use the [animationEnabled](/api-reference/10%20UI%20Widgets/dxTabPanel/1%20Configuration/animationEnabled.md '/Documentation/ApiReference/UI_Widgets/dxTabPanel/Configuration/#animationEnabled/') option.
+To specify whether or not to animate switching between views, use the [animationEnabled](/api-reference/10%20UI%20Widgets/dxTabPanel/1%20Configuration/animationEnabled.md '/Documentation/ApiReference/UI_Widgets/dxTabPanel/Configuration/#animationEnabled/') property.

 ---